PhD by Research in Astronomy

 Excellent researchers, cutting-edge astrophysics

-With 16 research faculty and 45 postdoctoral researchers and students from 25 different countries, CAS offers a vibrant, diverse and research-focused atmosphere where PhD students help conduct – and learn how to lead – cutting-edge research.
+With around 18 research faculty, 20 postdoctoral researchers and 32 PhD students from over two dozen different countries, CAS offers a vibrant, diverse and research-focused atmosphere where PhD students help conduct – and learn how to lead – cutting-edge research.

 The world's best telescopes

 We have access to the Keck twin 10-metre telescopes!
-The Keck Observatory in Hawaii comprises the world's largest optical telescopes and CAS astronomers are now observing there for up to 20 nights per year.
+The Keck Observatory in Hawaii comprises the world's largest optical telescopes and CAS astronomers are now observing there for 15 nights per year.
 You could too!
-CAS is the only astronomy department in Australia with guaranteed access to the world's largest optical telescopes.
 Read more about it in Swinburne Magazine.
 CAS astronomers are also regularly awarded observing time at major national, international and space-based observatories covering the entire electromagnetic spectrum.

 CAS is also home to 'The Green Machine' and the GPU-based 'gSTAR', two of Australia's most powerful supercomputers.
 These are excellent research tools in key areas of astronomy ranging from simulations of large-scale structure formation to the processing of enormous data volumes collected from radio telescopes.
 They are also used to render 3-D animations and movies promoting and explaining astronomy to the broader community.
 CAS is the only astronomy department in the southern hemisphere with its own supercomputers.